giovtorres/kvm-install-vm/README.md

 ### Use Cases

-If you don't need to use Docker or Vagrant, don't want to make changes to a production machine, or just want to spin up one or more VMs locally to test things like:
+If you don't need to use Docker or Vagrant, don't want to make changes to a production machine, want to tinker with the kernel or systemd, or just want to spin up one or more VMs locally to test things like:

 - high availability
 - clustering